rasagy/The10Books/list-dump.md

 11. Harry Potter Series - J.K.
 Rowling

 ###Himadree Kaushik
-1) Shalimar the Clown by Salman Rushdie
+1. Shalimar the Clown by Salman Rushdie
-2) The Stranger by Alber Camus
+2. The Stranger by Alber Camus
-3) An Autobiography (Toward Freedom) by Jawaharlal Nehru
+3. An Autobiography (Toward Freedom. by Jawaharlal Nehru
-4) Guards!
+4. Guards!
 Guards! by Terry Pratchett
-5) Down and Out in Paris and London by Orwell
+5. Down and Out in Paris and London by Orwell
-6) Stiff Upper, Jeeves by P.G.
+6. Stiff Upper, Jeeves by P.G.
 Wodehouse
-7) The Fountainhead by Ayn Rand
+7. The Fountainhead by Ayn Rand
-8) Catcher in the Rye by Salinger
+8. Catcher in the Rye by Salinger
-9) India After Gandhi by Ramchandra Guha
+9. India After Gandhi by Ramchandra Guha
-10) Vaishali Ki Nagar Vadhu by Acharya Chatursen (Hindi)
+10. Vaishali Ki Nagar Vadhu by Acharya Chatursen (Hindi.

 ###Kenneth Mark Dsouza
-Batman: The Killing Joke
+1. Batman: The Killing Joke
-The Kite Runner
+2. The Kite Runner
-Samit Basu's Gameworld Trilogy
+3. Samit Basu's Gameworld Trilogy
-Craig Thompson graphic novelist's Blankets
+4. Craig Thompson graphic novelist's Blankets
-The Hitchhiker's Guide to the Galaxy
+5. The Hitchhiker's Guide to the Galaxy
-Leo 's Aldebaran (comics) series.
+6. Leo 's Aldebaran (comics) series.
-William Gibson's Neuromancer
+7. William Gibson's Neuromancer
-The Enchanted Wood
+8. The Enchanted Wood
-Kuzhali Manickavel's Insects Are Just Like You and Me Except Some of Them Have Wings The Little Prince Official
+9. Kuzhali Manickavel's Insects Are Just Like You and Me Except Some of Them Have Wings
+10. The Little Prince Official

 ###Kingsley Joseph
-* Dune
+1. Dune
-* Hitchhiker's Guide to the Galaxy
+2. Hitchhiker's Guide to the Galaxy
-* Godel, Escher, Bach
+3. Godel, Escher, Bach
-* The Prince by Machiavelli
+4. The Prince by Machiavelli
-* Animal Farm
+5. Animal Farm
-* Ponniyin Selvan
+6. Ponniyin Selvan
-* My Experiments with Truth
+7. My Experiments with Truth
-* The Mahabharata
+8. The Mahabharata
-* Nightfall
+9. Nightfall
-* The Fortune at the Bottom of the Pyramid
+10. The Fortune at the Bottom of the Pyramid

 ###Kinshuk Kar
-Lean Startup
+1. Lean Startup
-Who moved my Cheese
+2. Who moved my Cheese
-Art of Thinking Clearly
+3. Art of Thinking Clearly
-Shiv Purana
+4. Shiv Purana
-Tipping point
+5. Tipping point
-Wings of Fire
+6. Wings of Fire
-Breakout Nations
+7. Breakout Nations
-Outliers
+8. Outliers
-Steve Jobs - Biography
+9. Steve Jobs - Biography
-Why we Buy.
+10. Why we Buy

 ###Kriti Arora
-1.)
-Fountainhead - Ayn Rand
+1. Fountainhead - Ayn Rand
-2.)
-1984 - George Orwell
+2. 1984 - George Orwell
-3.)
-The Firm - John Grisham
+3. The Firm - John Grisham
-4.)
-Kane and Abel; The Prodigal Daughter; Not a penny less, not a penny more - Jeffrey Archer 5.)
-Shantaram - Gregory David Roberts
+4. Kane and Abel; The Prodigal Daughter; Not a penny less, not a penny more - Jeffrey Archer
+5. Shantaram - Gregory David Roberts
-6.)
-The Hitchhiker's Guide to the Galaxy - Douglas Adams 7.)
-Wuthering Heights - Emily Brontë
+6. The Hitchhiker's Guide to the Galaxy - Douglas Adams
+7. Wuthering Heights - Emily Brontë
-8.)
-Midnight's Children - Salman Rushdie
+8. Midnight's Children - Salman Rushdie
-9.)
-To Kill a Mockingbird - Harper Lee
+9. To Kill a Mockingbird - Harper Lee
-10.)
-A woman of substance - Barbara Taylor Bradford
+10. A woman of substance - Barbara Taylor Bradford

 ###Kriti Bajaj
-The Prophet
+1. The Prophet
-Pride and prejudice
+2. Pride and prejudice
-Slaughterhouse - Five
+3. Slaughterhouse - Five
-Waiting for Godot
+4. Waiting for Godot
-Anne of the Island
+5. Anne of the Island
-Mocking Jay
+6. Mocking Jay
-Animal Farm
+7. Animal Farm
-The perks of being a wallflower
+8. The perks of being a wallflower
-So Long, and thanks for all the fish
+9. So Long, and thanks for all the fish
-Harry Potter and the Order of the Phoenix
+10. Harry Potter and the Order of the Phoenix

 ###Kruttika Susarla
 1. Ultimate Hitchhiker's Guide to the Galaxy by Douglas Adams